-After the Iberians made it an unprecedented three major tournaments in succession by trouncing Italy 4-0 in Kiev, should they now be considered as the best national side ever?"The best international team of all time."
+After the Iberians made it an unprecedented three major tournaments in succession by trouncing Italy 4-0 in Kiev, should they now be considered as the best national side ever?

 That is how BBC television pundit and former England striker Alan Shearer - top scorer at the European Championship 16 years ago - described Spain just minutes after it made history on Sunday by thrashing Italy 4-0 in Kiev to become Euro 2012 champions.

 Shearer was not the only distinguished figure to shower the Iberians with such praise.
 A quick search of Twitter will reveal thousands of users uttering the same remark.

 What is not in doubt is that Spain 2008-12 is the most successful international team of all time.
 Its dominant success at the Olympic Stadium means it has won an unprecedented three major tournaments in succession - its 2010 World Cup triumph sandwiching two consecutive European Championships.